BUYING & SELLING GOODS IN FRANCE

 The VAT treatment of this sale will depend on the VAT status of the final customer, especially if it is another company registered for VAT in France (B2B transaction) or a non-VAT registered person such as a private consumer or a business not enrolled for French VAT (B2C transaction).

 In case of a B2B transaction:

 If the final client is another company registered for VAT purposes in France, the foreign company (the “middleman”) won’t need to charge local VAT on the sale price or on the rents to be received under a lease contract.
-However, the foreign company will be eligible to recover VAT charged by its French supplier.
+However, the foreign company will be eligible to reclaim VAT charged by its French supplier.

 For companies located within the European Union, a VAT refund claim can be filed through the electronic portal of their national tax administration.
 They can also choose to appoint a third party (a VAT Consultancy Company) who will deal with the VAT refund application.